-Sacroiliac MRI Limitations
+MRI Evaluation Limitations

 Most patients undergo MRI with the hope that they will finally achieve a diagnosis as to the actual cause of their pain.
 However, this rarely occurs, as the test simply does not visualize evidence of most SI joint pathologies.
 The reason for this is because the majority of SI joint disorders do not provide verifiable evidence of their existence.
 Instead, diagnosis is most often made by exclusion and “educated guess”.